ubc-library-rc/gis-ArcGIS-Storymap/content/Webmap_steps.md

 ---
 ## Create a Web Map

 An ArcGIS web map is an interactive display of geogrpahic information that you can use to tell stories and answer questions.
-Please sign into the ArcGIS online account before proceed next step.
+Please sign into the ArcGIS online account before proceeding to the next step.

 *1*{: .circle .circle-blue} From the ribbon at the top of the page, click on the Map tab.
 This will open a new map.
 ![click_on_ribbon](images/click_on_ribbon.png)